jmatzen/quizsail/README.md

 # QuizSail

-Test Prep Engine—Run a live version [here](https://www.quizsail.com/).
+Test Prep Engine—Run a live version at [www.quizsail.com](https://www.quizsail.com/).

 ### QuizSail contains a 240+ bank of questions for WGU C857 Software QA and a 700+ bank for WGU C191 Operating Systems.